proudcloud/awesome/PRACTICES.md

 - Better to ask forgiveness than permission
 - Respect your team and individiual schedules
 - Always work on targeted release versions or milestones.
 We use `alpha`, `beta` for early stage projects.
-Moving forward, practice the use of [Semantic Versioning](http://semver.org)
+Moving forward, practice the use of [Semantic Versioning](http://semver.org).
+- Work will never run out.
+Focus on approximately 2 weeks worth of targets only.
+- Conserve energy.
+Do not overwork yourselves.
 - Code clarity.
 Readable code.
 - Consistency with team practices but feel free to discuss improvements.
 - Consistency but correct and raise what you feel is wrong.